CLI Reference

 # With custom output name

-$ turbo build hello.tb --output my-app
+$ turbolang build hello.tb --output my-app

 Runs all functions marked with @test:

-$ turbo test myfile.tb
+$ turbolang test myfile.tb

 PASS test_add